Exabyte-io/documentation/docs/accounts/accounting/payment-methods.md

 ## Animation

 In the example animation below, we demonstrate how to add a new Credit Card payment method by filling the resulting forms with some arbitrary information.
-The card finally appears as a new entry in the list of Cards at the top of the page.
+The card finally appears as a new entry in the list of Cards at the top of the page:

 <img data-gifffer="/images/add-credit-card.gif" />